Dr David Sibley

 PhD Mathematics, University of Bath, UK (advisor: Jonathan Evans); MSc Modern Applications of Mathematics, Bath, UK; BSc Mathematics, University of Nottingham, UK.
 Now Lecturer in Mathematics, Loughborough University, UK

-David now holds a faculty position in the Department of Mathematical Sciences at Loughborough University.
-His new web page is available here.
-The information below was of relevance whilst a postdoctoral research associate in the Complex Multiphase Systems group.
+Following Imperial position David joined as a Lecturer in Applied Mathematics the faculty at the Department of Mathematical Sciences, Loughborough University, Loughborough, UK.
+Now Senior Lecturer in Applied Mathematics and Senior Tutor for Department of Mathematical Sciences, Loughborough University, Loughborough, UK.
+His Loughborough web page is available here.
+The information below was of relevance whilst a postdoctoral research associate in the Complex Multiscale Systems group.

 My current research is described below.
 Predominately I am interested in the fluid dynamical description of the motion of contact lines - the location at which two immiscible fluids and a solid substrate meet, and of modelling a variety of complex fluid properties and problems such as interfacial flows and non-Newtonian effects.
 I employ a variety of analytical and numerical methods, focussing on matched asymptotics, to study these phenomena.